adiwg/mdBook/mdtranslator/extend/addJsonReader.md

   * hResponseObj[:writerCSSlink] = cssLink
   * hResponseObj[:translatorVersion] = ADIWG::Mdtranslator::VERSION

-1. Create the initial module for the reader.
+1. Create the reader's initial module.
    * Purpose:
       * Receive control from the 'translate' method.
-      * To validate the input file is structurally sound and is the appropriate format and version to be read into the internal object (data store).
+      * Validate the input file is structurally sound, is in the appropriate format, and of a version to be handled by the reader.
+      * Call the initial (high level) unpack method.
+      * Return the results of the unpack, the response hash, to the user.
    * File path: /lib/adiwg/mdtranslator/readers/{reader_name}/
    * File name: {reader_name}_reader.rb
    * Receiving method: